Atomic spies

 Confirmation about espionage work came from the Venona project, which intercepted and decrypted Soviet intelligence reports sent during (and after) World War II.
 In 1995, the U.S. declassified its Venona Files which consisted of deciphered 1949 Soviet intelligence communications.
 These provided clues to the identity of several spies at Los Alamos and elsewhere, some of whom have never been identified.
 These decryptions prompted the arrest of naturalized British citizen Klaus Fuchs in 1950.
 Fuchs's confession led to the discovery of spy Harry Gold who served as his Soviet courier.
 Gold identified spy David Greenglass, a Los Alamos Army-machinist.
 Greenglass identified his brother-in-law, spy Julius Rosenberg, as his control.
 The Venona Files corroborated their espionage activities and also revealed others in the network of Soviet spies, including physicist Theodore Hall who also worked at Los Alamos.
 Some of this information was available to the government during the 1950s trials, but it was not usable in court as it was highly classified.
 Historians have found that records from Soviet archives, which were briefly opened to researchers after the fall of the Soviet Union, included more information about some spies.

 Transcription of declassified Soviet KGB documents by ex-KGB officer Alexander Vassiliev provides additional details about Soviet espionage from 1930 to 1950, including the greater extent of Fuchs, Hall, and Greenglass's contributions.
-In 2007, spy George Koval, who worked at both Oak Ridge and Los Alamos, was revealed.
+In 2007, spy George Koval, who worked at Oak Ridge and Los Alamos, was revealed.
 According to Vassiliev's notebooks, Fuchs provided the Soviet Union the first information on electromagnetic separation of uranium and the primary explosion needed to start the chain reaction, as well as a complete and detailed technical report with the specifications for both fission bombs.
 Hall provided a report on Los Alamos principle bomb designs and manufacturing, the plutonium implosion model, and identified other scientists working on the bomb.
 Greenglass supplied information on the preparation of the uranium bomb, calculations pertaining to structural issues with it, and material on producing uranium-235.
 Fuchs's information corroborated Hall and Greenglass.
 Koval had access to critical information on dealing with the reactor-produced plutonium's fizzle problem, and how using manufactured polonium corrected the problem.
 With all the stolen information, Soviet nuclear ability was advanced by several years at least.